javiserna/eROSITA-X-Plorer/README.md

 For more information about the analysis of this scientific case, please refer to https://doi.org/10.1051/0004-6361/202141379

+### Important note
+Not all eROSITA DR1 sources have available data products

 ### Acknowledgements
 This project was developed and maintained by Javier Serna © 2024